Causal chain event graphs for remedial maintenance: Causal identifiability of a remedial intervention on the CEG

 \subsection{The expression of the causal query}

 For variable $X$ represented on the causal BNs, the $do-$operation \citep{Pearl2009} that forces $X$ to take value $x$ is denoted by $do(X=x)$.
 If we are interested in the effect of this intervention on another variable $Y$, then the causal query to be estimated is $p(y|do(x))$.
-The singular manipulation on the CEG corresponding to an event $x$ forced to happen is analogous to the $do-$operator on the BN \citep{Thwaites2010, Thwaites2013}.
-This equivalently forces $\Lambda_x$ to be traversed, where $\Lambda_x$ here is the collection of root-to-sink paths passing along the edges labelled by $x$.
-Analogously to $p(y|do(x))$, on the CEG, we identify the effect of forcing $x$ to happen on another event $y$ through estimating the probability $\pi(\Lambda_y||\Lambda_x)$.
+This $do-$operator corresponds to the singular manipulation on the CEG that forces $\Lambda_x$ to be traversed, where $\Lambda_x$ here is the collection of root-to-sink paths passing along the edges labelled by $x$.
+Analogously to $p(y|do(x))$, here we identify the effect of forcing $x$ to happen on another event $y$ through estimating the probability $\pi(\Lambda_y||\Lambda_x)$.
+Here the notation $||$ plays a similar role as the $do-$operator which imposes an intervention onto the tree \citep{Thwaites2013}.
+So notationally $\pi(\Lambda_y||\Lambda_x)=\pi(\Lambda_y|do(\Lambda_x))$.

-Now we adapt this notation to represent the effect of the remedial intervention.
-Suppose we are interested in the effect of the remedial intervention on the d-event $y$.
-Let $\Lambda_y$ denote the set of root-to-sink paths traversing the edges labelled by $y$, \textit{i.e.} $e(y)$.
-In the previous section we let $R$ denote the observable maintenance variable observed to take a value $r$.
-Notice that $R$ is external to the idle CEG, \textit{i.e.} this variable is not represented on the CEG.
-In order to identify the effect of this maintenance on the CEG, we need to figure out how to import this intervention onto the idle CEG.

-We have explained that the remedial intervention imposes a stochastic manipulation on the probability distributions $\bm{\theta}_{\bm{w}^*}$ given the intervened positions $\bm{w}^*$.
-Assume that we are perfectly informed about the post-intervention probability distributions $\bm{\hat{\theta}}_{\bm{w}^*}$ whenever we know the remedial acts and which root causes are fixed by the remedial acts.
-Recall that $\bm{I}_{E^{\Delta}}$ is the vector of the intervention indicators defined for $E^{\Delta}$ and $\delta$ indicates whether the system is perfectly remedied by the observed remedial acts.
-When $\delta=1$, we have $\bm{I}_{E^{\Delta}}=\bm{I}(r)$ as explained before.
-So this assumption implies that the value of $\bm{\hat{\theta}}_{\bm{w}^*}$ is known.
-In this case, we can write the causal query as:

-A more complex case rises when $\delta=0$.
-In this case, the value of the intervention indicator is unknown given the observed maintenance.
-As shown in equation (\ref{equ:infer i}), we need to infer $\bm{I}$ by conditioning on the unobserved maintenance $a$.
-Given $\bm{I},r$ and $a$, we assumed that the intervened positions $\bm{w}^*$ and $\bm{I}$ are known.
-Then we can estimate the effects of maintenance $r$ through estimating the following expression:

-In summary, for either case, see equation (\ref{equ:causal1}) and equation (\ref{equ:causal2}), we need to estimate the probability $\pi(\Lambda_x||\bm{\hat{\theta}}_{\bm{w}^*})$ from the idle CEG given the observable data in order to identify the effects of the remedial intervention.
-We next show how to evaluate this from the idle system.